Neutron Network

 Docker Default Networking 101 & Linux Namespaces

-To implement namespaces in the Linux kernel, a structure called nsproxy was added.
+A structure called nsproxy was added to implement namespaces in the Linux kernel.
 As the name suggests, it’s a namespace proxy.
-We have several userspace packages to support namespace – util-linux, iproute2, ethtool and wireless iw.
-In this hands-on series, we will focus on iproute2 userspace allowing management of the network namespace (NET) with the IP NETNS, and IP LINK commands.
+We have several userspace packages to support namespaces: util-linux, iproute2, ethtool, and wireless iw.
+This hands-on series will focus on the iproute2 userspace, which allows network namespace (NET) management with the IP NETNS and IP LINK commands.

 Docker Networking